GoogleChrome/web.dev/src/site/content/en/blog/defining-core-web-vitals-thresholds/index.md

 measure important aspects of real-world user experience on the web.
-Core Web Vitals includes metrics, as well as target thresholds for each metric, which help developers qualitatively understand whether the experience of their site is good, needs improvement, or is poor.
+Core Web Vitals includes metrics, as well as target thresholds for each metric, which help developers qualitatively understand whether the experience of their site is "good", "needs improvement", or is "poor".
 This post will explain the approach used to choose thresholds for Core Web Vitals metrics generally, as well as how the thresholds for each specific Core Web Vitals metric were chosen.